jasminkareem/jasminkareem.github.io/_pages/cv.md

 Work experience
 ======
-* April 2021 - 2022: Intern
+* April 2021 - 2022: Intern at Microsoft NL in the Customer Success Unit
-  * Microsoft NL
-  * Customer Success Unit